drpepperfr/freeactivedevbadgecode/README.md

 # free active dev badge code
 get active dev badge for ur discord account simple with this code
+# read code if you dont believe this is legit
 1. download Visual Studio Code
 2. download pylance and python extensions
 3. open file in visual studio